 The app has an integrated anti-virus module that can scan your phone, external SD card and all installed apps.
 Avast can do more for you.
 It scans and displays access rights and intents of installed apps.
 It measures incoming/outgoing data transfers and scans each URL that loads and warns you if it’s malware-infected.
 It also has a call and SMS filter.

 App Backup & Restore is a very nice app to secure all or selected apps installed on your phone.
 It often happens that for some reason we have to wipe or format our phone, especially when the phone is stuck on bootloop or after upgrading or downgrading the phone’s software.
 With App Backup & Restore installed on your phone, you will b able to backup your apps and games and restore them anytime later.
 While most such apps require root access, the best thing about App Backup & Restore is that it can do the job without root.

 All you need to do is to install the app and perform a backup.
 In case you have to wipe or reset your phone, you will have to reinstall the app and then restore the backed up apps.All the backed apps are saved in APK format to the “App_Backup_Restore” folder on your phone’s external SD card.
 Make sure that you have enabled “Unknown Sources” option from phone’s Settings> Security before trying to restore apps.

 14. Backup Your Mobile

-Keeping the backup of you app is a nice idea.
-Nobody like to loose all his apps all of a sudden due to some mishap but what about backing up some other data that are no less important than your apps.
+Keeping the backup of your app is a nice idea.
+Nobody likes to lose all his apps all of a sudden due to some mishap but what about backing up some other data that are no less important than your apps.
 Yes, I am talking about your contacts, call logs, text messages, bookmarks, system settings, calendar entries, etc. We have a good free app for you that will let you live a free life without having being worried about the fear of loss of such data.